Hungarian University of Agriculture

 Julianna Kobolák, Senior Researcher, Hungarian University of Agriculture and Life Sciences, AGRIGEP project coordinator

-Katharina Buse, Project Officer, REA
+Katharina Buse, Project Officer, European Research Executive Agency

 10:00 Keynote Speech